Keizaal/Keizaal/README.md

 ### Copying the Game Folder Files

 Navigate to your Keizaal installation folder (default is C:\Keizaal) and open the “Game Folder Files” folder.
+This folder contains the list's ENB and all the necessary systems files to ensure Keizaal works properly.

 ![](https://github.com/PierreDespereaux/Keizaal/blob/main/Images/Installing%20Game%20Folder%20Files.png?raw=true)